cubesteak/UsedRotten/README.md

  - Add crafting variations for flexibility
  - See if I can get a furnace to consume more than 1 flesh per leather created.
  - Allow one or both to be used via configuration file
+ - Allow configuration of output for both using a furnace or a Crafting Table